elvisish/escoria-docs/advanced/faq.rst

 * Create your GDScript function in a .gd file and attach it to the child node as described above.
-This function can be called anything you want, but it must take exactly one argument.
-Escoria will pass in to the function any and all arguments pass in via the `custom` command as an array.
+This function can be called anything you want, but it **must** take exactly one argument.
+Escoria will pass in to the function any and all arguments specified in the `custom` command as an array.
 If your function doesn't require any arguments, Escoria will pass in an empty array.

 .. hint::